City Lights (1973 TV series)

 City Lights was a Canadian television series hosted by Brian Linehan and produced by Citytv in Toronto, and syndicated throughout Canada and internationally, running from 1973 to 1988.
-It featured Linehan interviewing film and television celebrities about their roles and lives.
+It featured Linehan interviewing film and television celebrities about their roles and lives, either on location, or in studio.
 Linehan developed a reputation for well-researched questions and non-adversarial style.

 In 1988, the series was replaced with MovieTelevision, an expanded magazine series cohosted by Linehan and Jeanne Beker.
 Linehan remained with the new show for a single season before leaving in 1989.